 Dorado seemed to be pretty simple... enjoy the lake and sell folks

 a lot if they happen to accidentally drive by.
 Over the next several

-years, Ted was able to sell all of the waterfront lots and some
+years, Ted was able to sell all of the available lots.
+Ted's personal

 Dorado Property Owners Association

 1993 Ted transferred responsibility for all El Dorado common areas,

 including the roads, tennis court, trailer storage area, etc., to

 the Property Owners Association (POA).
 The POA is governed by a

 five member Board of Directors: President, Vice President, Secretary,